Information and Policies >

 Computer and network access at Mount Holyoke College is provided

 A computer account provides access to various computing or network

-resources at Mount Holyoke, such as the ella learning management
+resources at Mount Holyoke, such as the moodle learning management

 system, the ISIS student, faculty, and staff information

 system, email, and others.
 Not all accounts have access to all of

 Computer account is for your use only